The Four Elements of OODEN

 I think it’s super important to define terminology from the get go.
 It’s how we establish clarity, common ground and understand where we’re heading.

-This should also help you to better navigate the intellectual offerings here on the site.
 So below I’ve provided a micro-introduction to the four foundational concepts of OODEN.

 It's the attachment of things like 'ideas' and feelings to stuff like products, places, people, projects & the like.